 Giulio Morandini, head of Mapei’s building products line, explained: “Products for the building industry from the Mapei Zero line combine sustainability and durability.
 Through fatigue tests carried out at an external independent laboratory, by applying cyclical dynamic loads, we can demonstrate that our Zero mortars are more resistant to cracking compared with normal concrete, including high quality concrete.
 Thanks to these results we can affirm that, by using these materials, the service life of structures is extended by preventing aggressive agents present in the environment easily penetrating and degrading repaired structures.
 But for us that wasn’t enough, so we optimised the product formulas to lower their carbon footprint and then offset their residual emissions.”

 Offsetting residual CO2 emissions of products is the final step in a process involving the Corporate Environmental Sustainability team and the Mapei Research laboratories.

-Mikaela Decio, Mapei’s corporate environmental sustainability group leader, explained: “We work specifically to reduce the carbon footprint of our formulates, and to offer quality and sustainable products, formulated with innovative, lightweight raw materials made from recycled materials developed to reduce energy consumption with very low emission of volatile organic compounds (VOC).
-To measure the impacts our products have on the environment we use Life Cycle Assessment (LCA) methodology, the results of which are verified, recorded and published in certified documents called Environmental Product Declarations (EPD)”.
+Mikaela Decio, Mapei’s corporate environmental sustainability group leader, added: “We work specifically to reduce the carbon footprint of our formulates, and to offer quality and sustainable products, formulated with innovative, lightweight raw materials made from recycled materials, developed to reduce energy consumption with very low emission of volatile organic compounds (VOC).
+To measure the impacts our products have on the environment, we use Life Cycle Assessment (LCA) methodology, the results of which are verified, recorded and published in certified documents called Environmental Product Declarations (EPD)”.